Mind Your Head

 The director revved up to ramming speed.
 She called on the expensive freelancers she no longer had use for to send in their resumes, polished to highlight the work they had been performing for the client for decades.
 She added that freelancers who did not comply could not be guaranteed work in the future, finding no irony in the fact that they hadn’t been getting any anyway.
 Freelancers detected the irony but ignored it.
 They felt a corner had been turned; the floodgates were to be opened again soon.

-Just don’t think Bill Gates is ripping you off.
+Just don’t think, when you’re bemoaning your station on the totem pole, that Bill Gates is ripping you off.
 Just don’t think you’re getting ripped off.
-This is the licit theft that our society calls business.
+This is merely the licit theft our society calls business.

 Leviathan, Thomas Hobbes.